brandynlucca/acousticTS/README.md

 ## Examples

-Below are two examples with predicting TS for a tungsten carbide calibration sphere and a sardine with a gas-filled swimbladder.
+Below are examples of different models used to predict TS for a sardine with a gas-filled swimbladder, a tungsten carbide calibration sphere, a crustacean modeled as a prolate spheroid, and a generic gas-filled bubble.

 ### Kirchoff Ray-Mode approximation for a Sardine with a gas-filled swimbladder